pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 };
 ```

-The configuration takes three parameter.
+The configuration takes three parameters.
 We could set them using Pulumi CLI

 ```bash
 $ pulumi config set pulumi-website-cms:pathToWebsiteContent ../build
 ```
-pathToWebsiteContent would specify the path to the folder that stores the website content, so it could crawl the directory by using `crawlDirectory` method and sync the S3 bucket with the content.
-In the case of CMS, we should pass in the build folder under the root directory, which is the directory that stores our builded CMS website.
+pathToWebsiteContent would specify the path to the folder that stores the website content, so it could crawl the directory by using the `crawlDirectory` method and sync the S3 bucket with the content.
+In the case of CMS, we should pass in the build folder under the root directory, which is the directory that stores our built CMS website.

-Similarly, we could set the CMS's target domain name and the optional certificate arn parameter ( which needs `stackConfig.get` instead of `stackConfig.require` to get value).
-For target domain, we could come up with any subdomain name of an existing parent domain.
+Similarly, we could set the CMS's target domain name and the optional certificate arn parameter ( which needs `stackConfig.get` instead of `stackConfig.require` to get the value).
+For the target domain, we could come up with any subdomain name of an existing parent domain.
 The code would create the subdomain under the parent domain automatically.
 For certificate arn, if we already have a certificate registered for CMS then we could pass in as certificate arn.
 Otherwise, the code would generate a new certificate.

 ```bash
 # subdomain name: some-cms-domain and parent domain is pulumi-demos.com which is an existing one.